 Is the turtle injured or in a dangerous location?
-If the answer to both of those questions is "no", then do nothing.
+If the answer to both of those questions is "no", and the turtle is a native species, then do nothing.
 The turtle will be fine.
 If the turtle is in a dangerous location, it's perfectly fine to move it to safety so long as you stay safe yourself in doing so.

 If the turtle you found is injured, gently collect the turtle and put it in a clean, dry container in a warm but shaded area away from pets or potential predators.
 Do not attempt to apply any type of first aid.
 Give us a call, shoot us an email, or contact a qualified reptile vet in your area for assistance.
 See our Turtle Emergency page for more detailed information on helping an injured turtle or tortoise.

 Never release a turtle directly into a lake/pond unless you are absolutely positive that it is an aquatic turtle.
 Box turtles (that look a whole lot less "boxy" when they're babies) cannot swim.
 If you mistakenly throw a box turtle or tortoise into a pond, it will drown.
 It's best to set a turtle down near the water, but not in it.

 If you see a turtle on the road, please do not take chances with your own safety.
 Only stop to help if you can do so safely.
 If you do stop, make sure the turtle is native to Mississippi, then take the turtle to the side of the road he was heading toward.
 (If you put him back in the direction he came from, he'll just try to cross the road again). **If the turtle is crossing a large divided highway such as an interstate, take the turtle back from the direction it came from, and place him/her as far off the road as possible.

 If you found a box turtle, please keep in mind that box turtles have a "home range" - an area about the size of a football field where he will spend his entire life.
 If you move it outside his home range, he will spend the rest of his life trying to get back to where his instincts tell him is home.